lkirkwood/netdox/docs/arch.md

 If *all* the plugins ran in parallel, then in a situation where one plugin wants to read data that another plugin will eventually write, that plugin could never be sure the data would be present or up to date.
 This is why the stages are necessary.
 The write-only plugins are the most obvious; they don't need to read any data created by other plugins, they just place data into redis.
 The main ones here are DNS plugins or things like Kubernetes that just provide data.
 Read-write plugins are those that need to read some data in order to create their own.
 Usually these plugins will create a report (some non-DNS, non-node document) based off of information they acquire by querying redis.
 These plugins will run after the processing step (explained a bit more below), so they can ask which nodes have been created and which DNS names are associated with a node etc. Examples of read-write plugins include TrueNAS, Icinga, and ZAP.
 Connectors are plugins that connect two other plugins.
-Theres only one of these so far, a XenOrchestra-TrueNAS link plugin that matches VMs to their backup destination disks (plus some other small tasks).
+There's only one of these so far, a XenOrchestra-TrueNAS link plugin that matches VMs to their backup destination disks (plus some other small tasks).

-## The Config File
+# The Config File
-The config file is a TOML file which is mounted into the final container.
-It's encrypted by the process the first time it's used.
-Broadly, it looks like this:
+The config file is a TOML file which has to be accessible to the Netdox process when it runs.
+It should first be loaded, encrypted, and stored in a separate location before it's used because it's where you store all the sensitive plugin configuration like API keys.
+There's a Netdox command for doing this: `netdox config load`.
+The file looks like this:
 ```toml
 default_network = "allette"
 dns_ignore = []